codyowl/mail-sender-bot/README.md

 # Mail Sender Bot
-A simple bot which will assist you in sending emails in your day-to-day official activities.
+A simple bot which will assist you to send emails in your day-to-day official activities.